LizzyMaybeDev/Patcher-Explanation/README.md

 - **Disable Attached Arrows** - Stop arrows that are attached to a player from Rendering.
 - **Disable Skulls** - Stop skulls from rendering.
 - **Disable Nametags Boxes** - Remove the transparent box around the nametag.
+- **Unstacked Items** - Render stacks of items on the ground as just one instead of having up to 5 copies in one stack.
 - **Entity Render Distance Toggle** - Toggle allowing a custom entity render distance.
+- **Hostile Entity Render Distance** - Stop rendering hostile entities outside a specified radius.
+- **Passive Entity Render Distance** - Stop rendering passive entities outside a specified radius.
+- **Player Entity Render Distance** - Stop rendering player entities outside a specified radius.
-- **Entity Render Distance** - Stop rendering entities outside a specified radius.
+- **Global Entity Render Distance** - Stop rendering all entities outside a specified radius.
+This will ignore the distance of other entity render distances if smaller.
 - **Disable End Portals** - Stop end portals from rendering.
 - **Disable Enchantment Glint** - Disable the enchantment glint on enchanted items/potions.
-- **Disable Gl Error Checking** - Disable unnecessary constant checking for errors in OpenGL.
-(Requires restart once toggled). *default
-- **Optimized Resource Pack Discovery** - Optimize the time it takes to open the resource packs GUI.
-(Does not work with Labymod's RP24 addon). *default - **I'd like to feel like I inspired this**
-- **Item Searching** - Stop items from searching for extra items to combine with when the stack is already full. *default
-- **Optimized Item Renderer** - Cache information about items, avoiding recalculating everything about it every frame. *default
 - **Static Particle Color** - Disable particle lighting checks each frame. *default
+- **Max Particle Limit** - Stop additional particles from appearing when there's too many at once.
 - **Downscale Pack Images** - Change all pack icons to 64x64 to reduce memory usage. *default
 - **Optimized Font Renderer** - Use modern rendering techniques to improve font renderer performance. *default ([Optimization Test](https://streamable.com/0oype9 "tony reindeer is FAST fr fr"))
 - **Cache Font Data** - Cache font data allowing for it to be reused multiple times before needing recalculation. *default ([Optimization Test](https://streamable.com/0oype9 "this da uhhh optimization test"))